Please note that this site uses affiliate links for which I receive a small commission to help keep the lights on.

 In the recent weeks, I’ve noticed marked improvement, even on days when I’m feeling otherwise stressed or frazzled.
 My hormones are still all over the place.
 I cry VERY easily.
 My head aches every day and I still can’t wake up and function properly without special medication to keep from vomiting (I’m in my second trimester but nobody told my morning sickness that).
 Still, something is BETTER.

 Despite everything making me feel exhausted, driving me to bed before 9 PM, I am still able to read for at least thirty minutes a day, usually more.
 I’m writing almost every single day.
 I’m backing away from my smart phone little by little, reducing time on social media.
 I’m craving real information, not just mindless entertainment, and outlets for expression again.
 Books are exciting me.
-Ideas are catching fire and I feel better than I ever have, EVEN though I’m nauseous 60% of my day and have ceaseless headaches and pregnancy eczema that makes wearing clothes a small torture in itself.
+Ideas are catching fire and I feel better than I ever have, EVEN though I’m nauseous 60% of my day and have ceaseless headaches and pregnancy eczema that makes wearing clothes feel like a small torture.

 I cannot believe just how switched off I’d been.